|

 Bayou Blue native Larry J. Daigle was elected to the

-Produce and nine years as president of Prime Source and
+and nine years as president of Prime Source and

-buyer for Rouse’s Supermarket.
-A SLECA member since
+produce buyer and grower liaison for Rouse’s Supermarket.

 |